 This is key because I’m frequently converting people to the wonders of the brothers Gibb by playing them the most country of songs in their catalogue.
 I do this for two main reasons: the songs are wonderful and genre-wise, they’re the furthest from the Saturday Night Fever stereotype.
 But diehard fans should never be ashamed of the pop-brilliance that was the Bee Gees bread and butter, nor be oblivious to the the soul so present in hits like Our Love, How Deep, Broken Heart, Guilty and the piece Barry told US audiences was “the last great song we wrote together,” Immortality.

 And perhaps it’s all of this that reinforces how astonishing the Bee Gees were.
-Fans like me may defensively emphasise the excellence of the country songs, ensure more light is shed on the early oddities, fret the late career gems aren’t getting enough attention and only take a breather when we think we’ve convinced the non-believers.
+Fans like me may defensively emphasise the excellence of the country songs, we may ensure more light is shed on the early oddities, we fret the late career gems aren’t getting enough attention and we only take a breather when we think we’ve convinced the non-believers.
 Ultimately this just means the Gibbs wrote a lot of meaningful songs in a lot of different styles, but the connecting threads of melody, harmony and feel were always there.

 |Mystery Pier Books (and my reflection).|

 He’s also just discovering the wonders of the Bruce Springsteen catalogue having covered I’m On Fire on the US tour with such conviction you’d swear it was a Gibb song.
 I told him I’d stumbled into an incredible little bookshop off Sunset Strip** that sells nothing but immaculately kept first-editions.
-Possibly suffering heat exhaustion, I suddenly thought I might get him a gift of a signed first-edition Hemingway book being the brothers had written two hits with Hemingway titles: Islands In The Stream and For Whom The Bell Tolls.
+Possibly suffering heat exhaustion, I suddenly thought I might get him a gift of a signed first-edition Hemingway book being the brothers had written two hits with Hemingway titles, Islands In The Stream and For Whom The Bell Tolls.
 This seemed like a nice idea.
-Well, at $7500 it stayed a nice idea and instead I promised to send Barry a CD of the Springsteen songs I think he’d love the most.
+Well, at $7500 it stayed a nice idea and instead I promised to send Barry a homemade CD of the Springsteen songs I think he’d love the most.